Lemon Law Questions? We Have Answers!

 Driving a Lemon Questionnaire

 driving-lemon-lawThe first qualifying point we ask is whether the consumer purchased their car New or Used.
-All states have a Lemon Law for new cars while some offer protection for used cars.
-There is also a federal law that protects consumers of used cars which is called the Magnuson Moss Warranty Act and covers all items that fall under an original or extended manufacturers warranty.
+All states have a Lemon Law for new cars, while some offer protection for used cars.
+There is also a federal law that protects consumers of used cars, which is called the Magnuson Moss Warranty Act, and covers all items that fall under an original or extended manufacturer’s warranty.
 We’ll choose “New”.

 State Lemon Laws Vary